-Travel perks, bonus points and a whole lot more: Our review of the Chase Sapphire Reserve credit card - CNN Underscored
+Travel perks, bonus points and a whole lot more: Our review of the Chase Sapphire Reserve credit card | CNN Underscored

 For instance, let’s say you want to stay at a Hyatt hotel that costs $600 a night, but you can also get the room through the chain’s World of Hyatt program for 25,000 Hyatt points.
 Booking that room through Chase’s travel portal would require a much larger 40,000 points, since you’re only getting 1.5 cents per point when redeeming that way.

-So you’re better off transferring your Chase points to Hyatt, and then booking the hotel reservation directly with Hyatt, since you’ll save yourself 15,000 points.
+So you’re better off transferring your Chase points to Hyatt and then booking the hotel reservation directly with Hyatt, since you’ll save yourself 15,000 points.
 The key is that the airline or hotel has to be offering award availability on the dates you want in order to be able to book it using transferred points.

 Related: How to choose the best Chase credit cards for cash back and travel rewards.